NixOS/nix.dev/source/tutorials/module-system/module-system.md

 # default.nix

    config = {
-     generate.script = pkgs.writeShellApplication {
+     scripts.output = pkgs.writeShellApplication {
        name = "map";
        runtimeInputs = with pkgs; [ curl feh ];
        text = ''
 -        ${./map} size=640x640 scale=2 | feh -
 +        builtins.map ${lib.concatStringsSep " "
-+              config.generate.requestParams
++              config.requestParams
 +             } | feh -
        '';
 ```

-Here, the value of the `config.generate.requestParams` attribute is populated by the module system based on the definitions in the same file.
+Here, the value of the `config.requestParams` attribute is populated by the module system based on the definitions in the same file.

 :::{note}
 Lazy evaluation in the Nix language allows the module system to make a value available in the `config` argument passed to the module which defines that value.
 :::

-`lib.concatStringsSep " "` is then used to join each list element from the value of `config.generate.requestParams` into a single string, with the list elements of `requestParams` separated by a space character.
+`lib.concatStringsSep " "` is then used to join each list element from the value of `config.requestParams` into a single string, with the list elements of `requestParams` separated by a space character.

 The result of this represents the list of command line arguments to pass to the `map` script.